 Only days away from Nigeria’s 2011 state and national elections on April 16, campaigning, and its accompanying violence, continue.
 At least one bomb blast near a ruling People’s Democratic Party (PDP) campaign rally, near the capital of Abuja, left at least 14 people dead.
-In the North, members of the radical Islamic sect, Boko Haram, reportedly continued their rampage against the federal government, killing two police officers.
+In the North, members of the radical Islamic sect, an extremist group that is located primarily in Northern Nigeria More, reportedly continued their rampage against the federal government, killing two police officers.
 Ethnic and religious violence also continue unabated near the city of Jos.

 Since the end of military rule in 1999, the PDP candidate has won every presidential poll.
 By tradition, the PDP alternated power between north and south after serving two terms in office.
 But this pattern was interrupted when President Umaru Yar’adua (a northerner) died before his first term had ended, elevating his deputy, Vice President Goodluck Jonathan (a southerner) to the seat of power.

 “In the northern part of the nation, especially the 12 sharia states (under Islamic law), most of the Muslims are against Goodluck Jonathan’s candidature,” an Open Doors co-worker explained.
 “They look at it based on religion, not on what he can deliver.”
 Jonathan’s defeat of a Muslim PDP opponent at the primaries displeased most of the Muslim umma (community).
 “Therefore, they are now scheming to ensure that a Muslim will be the winner, at all costs.
 There will be implications for the church should the Congress for Progressive Change (CPC) candidate Buhari win the election,” the Open Doors co-worker continued.
 “During a previous election campaign, Buhari categorically stated that a Muslim should never vote for a non-Muslim, and if voted into power, he would uphold the religion of Allah.”